diegodrts/GIIMUSLAB/LEIAME - README.txt

 -----------------------------------------------Instructions-----------------------------------------------------

-For better use of functions and tool, copy the folder "Function and tools" and paste to the "toolbox" folder of MATLAB
+For better use of functions and tools, copy the folder "Function and tools" and paste to the "toolbox" folder of MATLAB

 Instalation folder\MATLAB\toolbox